Wisconsin Governor Tony Evers Presents Tired Dairy Industry $ 8.5 Million Plan - Mash Viral

 Mike Yager, a dairy producer from Mineral Point, said he would prefer reforming the milk pricing system to additional government assistance.

 “I don’t want documents.
-I want a sustainable milk price where I can make a decent living,” said Yager.
+I want a sustainable milk price where I can make a decent living,” he said.

 Many consumers are unaware that even a small dairy farm can cost millions of dollars.